We are updating the website. If you experience any problems, try again later or contact us. Contact

 Read more about how to declare some common types of income when you live in Sweden and work in Denmark further down in this article.

-Read more in our article about taxation when working remote
+Read more in our article about taxation when working remotely

-Read more about living in Sweden and working in Denmark and the Öresund agreement on skat.dk
+Read more about living in Sweden and working in Denmark and the Öresund Tax Agreement on skat.dk

-Read more about the Öresund agreement on skat.dk
+Read more about the Öresund Tax Agreement on skat.dk

 You can calculate the total number of working days during the year and how many of those days you worked in Denmark and Sweden.
 Divide the number of working days in Sweden by the total number of working days and multiply it by the annual salary.
 You have now calculated the salary for work done in Sweden.